gamozolabs/applepie/README.md

 # Coverage

-Windows targets have module list enlightenment which allows us to see the listings for all the modules in the context we are running in.
+Windows targets have module list enlightenment, which allows us to see the listings for all the modules in the context we are running in.
 With this we can convert the instruction addresses to module + offset.
 This module + offset helps keep coverage information between fuzz cases where ASLR state changes.
 It also allows for the module to be colored in a tool like IDA to visually see what code has been hit.

-For Windows targets symbols will be dynamically downloaded from the symbol store using your `_NT_SYMBOL_PATH` and using `symchk`.
+For Windows targets, symbols will be dynamically downloaded from the symbol store using your `_NT_SYMBOL_PATH` and using `symchk`.
 Without `symchk` in the path it will silently fail.
 With symbols a nice human-readable version of coverage can be saved for viewing.
-Further with private symbols the coverage can be converted to source:line such that source code can be colored.
+Further, with private symbols the coverage can be converted to source:line such that source code can be colored.

 # Tests